SANTHAN-KUMAR/Banking-system/README.md

 ## Update : Created a new release (v2.3) that solved all the mapping issues for cross html files

+## Trying to solve the crypto hash error in Ledger!
 ## Implemented the CI/CD pipeline.

 This document outlines the development roadmap for our real-time banking system, focusing on essential banking operations.
 We'll be taking an iterative approach, building out one major module at a time.